Gilligan’s Island Transcript

 GILLIGAN (cont'd)

-It may be a little tough, but I know you'll love it.
+Well, it may be a little tough, but I know you'll love it.
 Let's dig in.

 An uncomfortable silence falls over the castaways.